geph-official/geph/design/api-exit.md

     - Proof of work (vulnerable to adversaries with huge computational power; very annoying to mobile users)
     - Usernames (vulnerable to adversaries with many usernames, arguably easier than controlling many IPs)

-### Proxying traffic

-Port 2378 runs an extremely simple proxy protocol over unobfuscated Niaucchi.
-The client sends this:

-    1 bytes: 0x00 (higher numbers reserved for future extensions) n bytes: pascal-string of destination address

-and is patched through (no ack to save an RTT).

-The KiSS uses the exit node's public key to authenticate traffic, ensuring that no man-in-the-middle attack can happen.

-In addition, the `/warpfront/` hosts an warpfront-based tunnel for those who have to do HTTP.